Recreation's Fitness & Well-being

 In addition to our on-campus fitness classes the Recreation office has relationships with several off-campus studios and alternative fitness options.

-Students, staff and faculty can take advantage of this relationship by showing your Trinity ID at their front desk to receive a daily climbing pass, rock climbing shoes, a chalk bag and a belay device at no-charge.
+Students, staff and faculty can take advantage of this relationship by showing your Trinity ID at their front desk to receive a daily climbing pass.
+If you do not own your own equipment you may rent rock climbing shoes, a chalk bag and a belay device for a $5 charge.
+Students may borrow climbing equipment from the recreation department including a harness, shoes, and belay device by visiting the Unit D recreation equipment cage during open hours.
 At CRG, participants can get a full body workout through the activities of bouldering or top rope rock climbing.
 CRG also has a strength training studio and regularly scheduled group fitness classes.
 To take advantage of these classes you must be a member.
 To receive the discounted membership rate, make sure to show your ID at the time of purchase.

-The Recreation office will also offer a shuttle service to and from the gym every Thursday throughout the semester from 6pm-9pm.
+The Recreation office will also offer a shuttle service to and from the gym every throughout the semester.
 Contact the Recreation office for further details

 Running around campus